juiceboxh3ro/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+  global binding - 'this' will be the window/console Object when in the global scope.

+  implicit binding - when a function is called by a preceding dot, the object left of the dot gets 'this'.

+  new binding - whenever a constructor function is used, 'this' refers to the new instance of the object created and returned by the constructor function.

+  explicit binding - when call or apply is used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

   super brings the attributes of the class we're extending from